 AncestryDNA and MyHeritageDNA also provide their own internal analysis of how likely it is that you and another person can find their connecting ancestor within the last 6 generations.
 At Ancestry, each match is assigned a confidence interval of Very High, High, Good, or Moderate.
 They also provide a table to explain that a match in the Very High range has a 99% chance of being related in the last 6 generations, while a match at the Good level only has about a 50% chance of a connection in that time frame.

 At MyHeritage they only label a match with a confidence interval when it is not High.
 So only Medium and Low Confidence matches will be indicated.
 If you don’t see a confidence interval, that means it is a High Confidence match.

 Pay attention to the confidence intervals!
 This is putting the fancy math at our testing companies to work!
-While we can only see through our little window into the database, they have a panoramic view, and can spot trends in the data that we can’t see that effect our results.
+While we can only see through our little window into the database, they have a panoramic view, and can spot trends in the data that we can’t see that affect our results.
 For example, they might see that there are 1000 people sharing that same piece of DNA with you that this particular cousin is sharing.
-They are going to downgrade their confidence in that match, because it looks like the DNA you are sharing is population based (ie Italian) and not ancestor based (ie from Martha and Matthew).
+They are going to downgrade their confidence in that match, because it looks like the DNA you are sharing is population-based (ie Italian) and not ancestor-based (ie from Martha and Matthew).

 So by using the total amount of shared DNA (share at least 20 cM) and understanding the confidence intervals, we are one step closer to avoiding confirmation bias, and therefore become even better genetic genealogists.